Destination 158 Community Engagement Program

-Everyone in the community is encouraged to participate in Destination 158!
-This citizen-led community engagement program brings parents and District residents together to develop a plan to keep our schools moving in the right direction.
+The Destination 158 program was a citizen-led community engagement program aiming to bring families and District residents together to develop a plan to keep our schools moving in the right direction.

-Destination 158 will hold a series of two-hour community engagement sessions where participants will learn more about District 158 programs, curriculum, staffing, finances and more and participate in interactive work activities with fellow community members to come to general agreement on the goals and priorities for our schools.
-The results of these work activities will serve as the foundation for our District’s strategic plan.
+Destination 158 consisted of a series of six, two-hour community engagement sessions.
+During the sessions, more than 275 participants studied District 158 programs, curriculum, staffing, and finances and participated in interactive work activities with fellow community members.
+The results of these work activities serve as the foundation for the District’s 2020-25 strategic plan.

 Session 5 – Feb.
 18, 2020

 The fifth Community Engagement session attracted approximately 75 participants.
 They heard a presentation on the future of work, and the massive shift in the global economy, artificial intelligence, and automation will have on our students’ career prospects.
 They then participated in a small-group activity to help the District determine the top skills students must be prepared with to thrive in this new economy.
 The full presentation is below and work activity are below.

 The fourth Community Engagement session attracted approximately 60 participants.
 They heard a presentation on safety, security, and social-emotional learning and then completed a small-group activity to help identify potential enhancements.
 The full presentation is below and work activity are below.

 The third Community Engagement session attracted approximately 100 participants.
 They heard a presentation on curriculum and innovation and then completed a small-group activity to help identify areas of growth and focus.
 The full presentation and an executive summary of participant responses are below.

 The second Community Engagement session attracted approximately 120 participants.
 They heard a presentation on the District finances from CFO Mark Altmayer and then completed a small-group activity to help identify fiscal opportunities and challenges.
 The full presentation is below, as well as a copy of the work activity.
 An executive summary of participant responses will be provided when complete.